thepoly/docs/Bylaws.md

             1. Neither absentee ballots nor voting by proxy are allowed for referenda endorsement meetings.

     1. All editoral board members may participate in endorsement meetings.
-Other memebers of _The Poly_ may be invited to participate by the disgrssion of the editor in chief.
-The editorial board may reject the invite by a 2/3 vote.
+Other memebers of _The Poly_ may be invited to participate by the judgement of the editor in chief.
+The invitations must be announced to the editorial board two business meetings before the first endorsement meeting.